Great Belt Bridge rail accident: Accident

-At 07:11, InterCity express ICL 210 departed from Odense headed for Copenhagen.
+At 07:11 a.m., InterCity express ICL 210 departed from Odense headed for Copenhagen.
 Operated by DSB, it was carrying 131 passengers and a crew of three when it arrived at the western end of the bridge.
 Meanwhile, a freight train operated by DB Cargo with a crew of one, loaded with semi-trailers carrying crates of empty bottles belonging to Carlsberg, was heading in the opposite direction towards the Carlsberg brewery at Fredericia, 72 km to the north west of the crash site.

-Shortly before 07:35, on the West Bridge of the Great Belt Fixed Link, between the islands of Sprogø and Funen, the passenger train collided with an object initially believed to be a tarpaulin from the freight train, but later that same day identified by Accident Investigation Board Denmark to be an empty semi-trailer from the freight train.
+Shortly before 07:35 a.m., on the West Bridge of the Great Belt Fixed Link, between the islands of Sprogø and Funen, the passenger train collided with an object initially believed to be a tarpaulin from the freight train, but later that same day identified by Accident Investigation Board Denmark to be an empty semi-trailer from the freight train.
 The train driver has since said that he noticed sparks lower than usual (i.e. not from the overhead catenary) and that "something big" was hanging from the approaching freight train.

-The storm and the location of the accident complicated the emergency operation.
+The storm and the location of the crash complicated the emergency operation.
 Initially, six casualties were confirmed while the trains were still on the bridge, but after they had been moved to a secluded area, two more bodies were found in the passenger train.
 Both in relation to the accident and the ongoing storm, the government crisis management organization, the National Operative Staff (NOST) decided to convene.

 Eight passengers were killed, five women and three men, and 16 were injured in the accident.
 None of the wounded had life-threatening injuries: 14 had minor injuries, and 2 had moderate injuries.
 On 4 January, all victims had been identified as Danish citizens, between 27 and 60 years old.

 The bridge reopened for road traffic at approximately 12:20 on 2 January.
 Later that afternoon, the westbound carriageway was briefly closed due to queueing by curious drivers.
-Rail traffic was restarted at 10:40 on 3 January, when one track opened, and all traffic was normal by the evening.
+Rail traffic was restarted at 10:40 a.m. on 3 January, when one track opened, and all traffic was normal by the evening.

 Investigation

 The investigation was handled by the Accident Investigation Board Denmark.
-On 2 January, shortly after the accident, investigator Bo Haaning said the accident was caused by a collision between the passenger train and an empty semi-truck from the freight train.
+On 2 January 2019, shortly after the accident, investigator Bo Haaning said the accident was caused by a collision between the passenger train and an empty semi-truck from the freight train.
 However, he stated that details surrounding this were still uncertain: "It [the trailer] either hit the train, or the train drove into it".
 The full investigation could take up to a year.